syncfusion-content/wpf-docs/wpf/Updown/Overview.md

 **Keyboard and Mouse support** - Provide option to change the value by using keyboard and mouse.

-**Appearance** - Provides support for several built-in skns and blendable support for customize the apperance.
+**Appearance** - Provides support for several built-in skins and blendable support for customize the appearance.